Key takeaways

 What are corporate bonds?

 To find highly rated, high-quality corporate bonds, look for well-established companies with diversified product offerings and a long track record of financial stability and success.
-These bonds tend to generate higher yields than government or municipal bonds, and the interest paid is treated as taxable income.
+These bonds tend to generate higher yields than government or municipal bonds, and the interest paid is considered taxable income.

 How to buy corporate bonds